 I started blogging back in 2007 and this other side of life has somehow made me into a reputable technology blogger and reviewer here at Craving Tech.
 I’m also actively involved in Emmanuel Baptist Church, a Christian, Indonesian community here in Melbourne.

-- Selected as part of Intel Insider Program in 2016.
+- Selected as a member of Intel Insider Program.

-- Selected as one of Telstra’s Social VIPs to cover the Samsung GALAXY S4 launch in Sydney.
-Have also been selected to part in Telstra Influential Program – 2014.
+- Selected as one of Telstra’s Social VIPs to cover the Samsung GALAXY S4 launch in Sydney and as a member in Telstra Influential Program.

-- Invited to speak at Nuffnang Blogopolis Conference (300 Aussie bloggers attended the event, including Darren Rowse from problogger.net and other popular Aussie bloggers) – 2011.
+- Invited to speak at Nuffnang Blogopolis Conference (300 Aussie bloggers attended the event, including Darren Rowse from problogger.net and other popular Aussie bloggers).

-- Selected to be in Samsung’s Street Squad, a small team of 35 people worldwide selected by Samsung to review their latest products (Samsung Galaxy SII, Samsung Galaxy Note, and Samsung Galaxy Nexus) – 2011.
+- Selected to be in Samsung’s Street Squad, a small team of 35 people worldwide selected by Samsung to review their latest products (Samsung Galaxy SII, Samsung Galaxy Note, and Samsung Galaxy Nexus).

 Jason Tan, Senior Internet Marketing Specialist, from Creative Technology Ltd: